 - Change contact information to prevent the abuser from being able to contact you.

-- Examine your routine and make changes to prevent someone from being able to predict where you’re going to be a certain times.
+- Examine your routine and make changes to prevent someone from being able to predict where you’re going to be at certain times.

-These tips and suggestions are a starting place when you think of safety planning.
-If it is safe for you to download, use this document to help you make a personalized safety plan.
-If you’d like more support with developing a safety plan, contact a local domestic violence program or speak with an advocate at the National Domestic Violence Hotline.
+These tips are a starting place when you think of safety planning.
+If it is safe for you to download, use this document to make a personalized safety plan.
+If you’d like more support with developing a safety plan, call the National Domestic Violence Hotline at 1-800-799-7233 to speak with an advocate or call a local domestic violence program.

 Legal issues that arise during and after an abusive relationship can be stressful and intimidating.
 There are a variety of legal resources that may be able to provide support and help in these situations.

 Many domestic violence programs have legal advocates on staff.
-These advocates generally are not lawyers and cannot provide legal advise but can help you navigate the system in other ways.
+These advocates generally are not lawyers and cannot provide legal advice, but can help you navigate the system in other ways.

-Legal advocates may be able to work with you to identify legal options and make a plan for more in depth legal services.
-They may also be able to accompany you to some court dates – this is often called court accompaniment.
-Here are some additional things to expect when speaking with a legal advocate;
+Legal advocates may be able to work with you to identify legal options and plan for more in-depth legal services.
+They may also be able to accompany you to court dates – often called court accompaniment.
+Here are some additional things to expect when speaking with a legal advocate:

 - Services are free of charge.

-- Help you fill out paperwork, understand legal processes, help you prioritize legal needs, and more.
+- Help filling out paperwork, understanding legal processes, and prioritizing legal needs..

-- Legal advocates can often help you prepare for hearings and help you understand what will happen before, during, and after the hearing.
+- Help in preparing for hearings and understanding what will happen before, during and after the hearing.